 Larry has been recognized for his achievements in broadcasting.
 Five of his eleven Emmy Awards have been for Best Anchor.
-The Illinois Broadcasters Association also honored Larry with ten Silver Dome awards for Best Anchor in Chicago.
+The Illinois Broadcasters Association honored Larry with ten Silver Dome awards for Best Anchor in Chicago.
 Larry also received a Best Show Silver Dome Award for Backstory in 2019.

 Larry received his Bachelor of Science in Mass Communications and Broadcast Journalism from Emerson College in Boston.